African Bush Pig Facts

-The African Bush Pig represents a rather large and powerful member of the wild pig family.
-In fact, they make one very intimidating looking animal.
+- The African Bush Pig represents a rather large and powerful member of the wild pig family.
+Further, it also makes one very intimidating looking animal.

-Though humans hunt the pig rather extensively in many areas, it often proves quite cunning (good for it) and has shown itself to be highly adaptable to hunting methods.
+- Though humans hunt the pig rather extensively in many areas, it often proves quite cunning and has shown itself to be highly adaptable to hunting methods.

 African Bush Pig Physical Characteristics

-The animal attains a height of as much as 39 in (100 in) at the shoulder.
+The African Bush Pig also attains a height of as much as 39 in (100 in) at the shoulder.
 Large individuals may weigh up to 331 lb (150 kg).

-The coloring of the mammal is predominantly reddish or brownish-black.
-Its body is covered in long, bristle-like hairs which gives it a unique appearance.
+The coloring of the mammal presents predominantly reddish or brownish-black.
+Its body also develops covered in long, bristle-like hairs which gives it a unique appearance.
 The hairs are most commonly off-white around the neck and face area.

 African Bush Pig Distribution, Habitat, and Ecology

-The African Bush Pig is endemic to Southern and Eastern Africa.
-They have been introduced into other regions, as well, thanks to the activities of man.
+The African Bush Pig evolved as endemic to Southern and Eastern Africa.
+But, it has been introduced into other regions, as well, thanks to the activities of man.

-Within their native range, they most commonly inhabit woodlands, forests, regions of dense brush, and reed bed.
+Within its native range, individuals most commonly inhabit woodlands, forests, regions of dense brush, and reed bed.

-The African Bush Pig is a highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.
+The African Bush Pig is also a rather highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.

 The African Bush Pig is also primarily nocturnal in its activities.
-They can be extremely aggressive by nature, especially when they have young.
+It can also be extremely aggressive by nature, especially when females have young.
 Beware – those tusks are there for a reason.